Driving a Sustainable Economy

 Light Duty Vehicle Standards

-Improved fuel economy standards are – in addition to cutting carbon emissions and decreasing our dependence on oil – vital to U.S. automakers’ competitiveness.
+In addition to cutting carbon emissions and decreasing our dependence on oil, improved fuel economy standards are vital to U.S. automakers’ competitiveness,.
 Setting strict fuel economy standards will help create jobs, save businesses money and encourage investment in the U.S. auto industry.
 Stricter standards will also promote energy security by decreasing the amount of fuel needed to power cars and trucks, lessening our dependence on foreign oil.
+In August of 2012, the Obama Administration announced groundbreaking fuel economy and GHG standards for 2017-2025.

 Ceres actively supports improved fuel economy standards by rallying investor and corporate support for stringent new standards and publishing cutting-edge studies that make the economic case for more fuel-efficient vehicles.